Vinnie76/NYC-Uber-Picks-Analysis/README.md

 2. **Sign into share.streamlit.io**
 3. **Click 'Deploy an app' and then paste in your GitHub URL**

 That's it! 🎈 You now have a publicly deployed app that you can share with the world.
-Click to learn more about how to use Streamlit Community Cloud.